 The typical wines of the Algarve

-The range of local white wines is rather limited, although interestingly some are also made into high-alcohol dessert wines comparable to Spanish sherry .
+The number of local white wines is rather limited, although interestingly, some are also made into dessert wines with a high alcohol content, which are comparable to Spanish sherry .

-The trendy Algarve wine
+Algarve wine is trending

 The wine industry in the Algarve is currently booming.

-The Algarve Wine Routes
+The Algarve wine routes

 The various wineries are divided into four thematically and territorially different wine routes .